qubeshub/hubzero-docker/README.md

 # Current issues

-Can't login and all clicked links don't work
+- Can't log into admin interace (404)
+- When `webserver_type` is `apache-fpm`, front page will load but all links lead to a 404